-Before the new federal prescription drug disposal guidelines were established many thought it was OK to flush unwanted medicines down the drain or toilet rather than keep them in their home.
-Some people may still be doing that.
+Before the new federal prescription drug disposal guidelines were established, many thought it was OK to flush unwanted medicines down the drain or toilet rather than keep them in their home.
 Even though it was effective in getting medicine out of the house, there is new information showing that these substances are now ending up in our drinking water.

 There are many community programs that can help you to get rid of pharmaceuticals without having to flush them.

 World Medical Relief is able to accept certain unopened prescription drugs that have six months or more before their expiration date, and do not require refrigeration.

 This program is sponsored by the Oakland County Sheriff’s Office, and has 36 law enforcement prescription drug drop-off locations throughout Oakland County.
 Operation Medicine Chest boxes only accept prescription drugs.